MicrosoftEdge/WebView2Samples/WebView2APISample/README.md

 });
 ```

-#### 2. Recieving Messages (WebView to Win32 Host)
+#### 2. Receiving Messages (WebView to Win32 Host)

 The following steps show how the WebView can modify the Win32 Host App by changing the title of the Win32 App:

 1. Locate the Title of the Sample App - the top left of the window next to the icon.
-2. Under the Recieving Message section, fill out the form with the new title of your choice.
+2. Under the Receiving Message section, fill out the form with the new title of your choice.
 3. Click Send

 Locate the Title of the Sample App, it should have changed to the title you have just inputted.